MoeFwacky/Python-Plex-Controller/README.md

 <br>enchant.
 You can use "pip install pyenchant" to get it.
 <br>The python plex api.
 User "pip install plexapi"
 <br>
 <br>Do to some recent changes, it is recommended you remove the following files, rerun the new system_setup script, and let it refresh your library.
-Files to remove: aliases, upddatedb_pi.py, system.py, system_setup.py
+Files to remove: aliases, system.py.
+If you have not updated in a while, also replace the setup_system.py and upddated_db.py files.<br>
 <br>3 scripts are necessary to use the TBN Plex Controller:
 <br>system.py - this is the main script used by the controller.
 <br>upddatedb_pi.py - this is the script used to update the controllers database.